BertonYang18/BARN-monkey/README.md

 |[mix_r50_4x16x1_20e_ava_rgb_custom_baseline](https://github.com/BertonYang18/BARN-monkey/tree/main/configs/detection/monkey) |short-side 256|1x3| SlowFast | ava v2.1 | 56.03 | 24220 | baseline_56.03.pth |

-2- Please download the checkpoint files from (we will publish the link as soon as possible) and save them in the path of "BARN-monkey/checkpoint/".
+2- Please download the video frames of socially housed macaques from data(we will open the link as soon as possiable) and save them in the path of "BARN-monkey/data/monkey/frames/".
 ## Training and testing

 You can use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.